shinfxh/xla_examples/README.md

 --command="python3 capture_profile.py --service_addr "localhost:9012" --logdir ./profiles/ --duration_ms 2000"
 ```

+Currently epoch 0 is used as the initialization for the JIT compilation, so probably a good idea to run the above command after epoch 0 has passed.

 Then open tensorboard with the forwarded port at the correct log directory
 ```bash
 tensorboard --logdir=./profiles/ --port=6006